 We have an active re-cycling policy and strive to minimise the company carbon footprint.
 Waste laboratory chemicals are disposed of safely and within strict guidelines.

-To date in 2020 OGT's Charity Committee has raised money for the following charities:
+In financial year 2022-2023 OGT's Charity Committee has so far raised money for the following charities:

 A big thank you to all OGT colleagues who ran, walked or cycled during the month of June 2020 for the Land’s End to John O’Groats challenge in order to raise money for Sobell House.
 In total, OGT colleagues completed 1,033.91 miles and raised a fantastic £1,315.